JIMSON WEED Overview Information

 JIMSON WEED Side Effects & Safety

-Jimson weed is UNSAFE.
+Jimson weed is UNSAFE when taken by mouth or inhaled.
 It is poisonous and can cause many toxic effects including dry mouth and extreme thirst, vision problems, nausea and vomiting, fast heart rate, hallucinations, high temperature, seizures, confusion, loss of consciousness, breathing problems, and death.
 The deadly dose for adults is 15-100 grams of leaf or 15-25 grams of the seeds.

 Special Precautions & Warnings:No one should take jimson weed, but certain people are especially at risk for toxic side effects.
 These side effects are especially dangerous if you have any of the following conditions:

-Pregnancy and breast-feeding: Jimson weed is UNSAFE for both mother and child.
+Pregnancy and breast-feeding: Jimson weed is UNSAFE for both mother and child when taken by mouth or inhaled.

 Congestive heart failure (CHF): Jimson weed might cause rapid heartbeat and make CHF worse.